steveghana/steveghana/README.md

 <img align="left" alt="Git" width="26px" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/git/git.png" />

 <img align="left" alt="MongoDB" width="26px" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/mongodb/mongodb.png" />
 <br/>
 <br/>
 As a software engineer, i enjoy using my passion, curiosity and obsession in technology to solve real world problems.
 Thats why i like to work on projects that stand out.

 💪 I am a charcter who strives for the very best in everything i do, thus pushing to develop new skills to keep myself updated within the rapidly evolving industry .

-😜 I also love reading books on personal development and finacial literacy.My favorite ones include Rich Dad poor Dad by Rober Kiyosaki, the compound effect by Darren Hardy, and the power of habit.
+😜 I also love reading books on personal development and finacial literacy.My favorite ones include Rich Dad poor Dad by Robert Kiyosaki, the compound effect by Darren Hardy, and the power of habit.

 🙅Talking about personal stuff: